analyzehim/instagram_photo_downloader/README.md

 ## How To Using
 There is a bot: [@anax_bot](https://web.telegram.org/#/im?p=@anax_bot).
-You can send hime a link to Instagram photo, and get photo backward.
+You can send him a link to Instagram photo, and get photo backward.